 - Access ATMs: You can usually access your savings account via ATMs, making it convenient to get money when you need it.

-- Much lower interest rates: Your APY on a savings account will probably be much lower than what you’d earn on a money market account or a CD.
+- Much lower interest rates: Your APY on a savings account will probably be lower than what you’d earn on a CD.

 - Withdrawal limits: The number of withdrawals you can make a month are limited.